dragonfly91/java-class/basics/6-classes.md

 # DigitalClock

 Model a digital clock by designing the DigitalClock class.
 The class should support hours, minutes and seconds as properties.
 Implement the following methods.
-With every add or subtract operation, the time should be rolled over.
+With every operation, when the total time exceeds the max time possible, the time should be rolled over.
 For example 23:59:59 + 00:00:01 would be 00:00:00.

 ```Java
 class DigitalClock {